Skip to content

 TODAY IN KENTUCKY HISTORY

 February 28, 1807, President Thomas Jefferson nominated Frankfort native Thomas Todd to the U.S. Supreme Court.
-He served 18 years, 9 months, and 3 days.
+He served 18 years, nine months, and three days.

 February 28, 1835, locals incorporated Frankfort.
 The town likely received its name from a skirmish in 1780 when Native Americans attacked a group of settlers making salt on the Kentucky River.
 Pioneer Stephen Frank died.
 The locals called the crossing “Frank’s Ford,” later edited it to Frankfort.

-February 28, 1838, Fayette County native Rev. Joseph J. Bullock, appointed by Governor James Clark and the Senate, became Kentucky’s 1st Superintendent of Public Instruction.
+February 28, 1838, Fayette County native Rev. Joseph J. Bullock, appointed by Governor J. Clark and the Senate, became Kentucky’s 1st Superintendent of Public Instruction.

 February 28, 1854, an earthquake shook Paris, Lexington, Richmond, Barboursville, and other points; the 2nd earthquake of the month.

 February 28, 1867, Kentucky created Bell County from Knox County and Harlan County and named it in honor of Joshua Fry Bell, Kentucky legislator.
 Pineville is the county seat.
-Other localities include: Middlesboro, Arjay, Beverly, Black Snake, Blackmont, Colmar, Cubage, Field, Fonde, Fourmile, Frakes, Harbell, Hutch, Ingram, Jaybel, Keenox, Kettle Island, Laurel Ford, Meldrum, Miracle, Mocking Bird Branch, Noetown, Oaks, Olcott, Ponza, Premier, Pruden, Red Oak, Rella, Stoney Fork, Stony Fork Junction, Sugar Run, Tejay, Timsley, Tuggleville, Varilla, Wallsend, and Wasioto.
-Bell County was the 112th county created and covers 361 square miles.
+Other localities include Middlesboro, Arjay, Beverly, Black Snake, Blackmont, Colmar, Cubage, Field, Fonde, Fourmile, Frakes, Harbell, Hutch, Ingram, Jaybel, Keenox, Kettle Island, Laurel Ford, Meldrum, Miracle, Mocking Bird Branch, Noetown, Oaks, Olcott, Ponza, Premier, Pruden, Red Oak, Rella, Stoney Fork, Stony Fork Junction, Sugar Run, Tejay, Timsley, Tuggleville, Varilla, Wallsend, and Wasioto.
+The 112th county, Bell County, covers 361 square miles.

 By David Benbennick

-February 28, 1869, City Marshal John T. Thompson, Covington Police Department, died from a gunshot shot in front of the tollhouse of the Cincinnati and Covington Bridge (Suspension Bridge) three weeks earlier.
+February 28, 1869, City Marshal John T. Thompson, Covington Police Department, died from a gunshot in front of the tollhouse of the Cincinnati and Covington Suspension Bridge three weeks earlier.
 No one caught the murderer.

 February 28, 1885, Harrodsburg native Beriah Magoffin, Kentucky’s 21st governor, passed over.